 To do otherwise will confuse the vast majority of users when their data "changes".

-    #4 Updated by Matthias Kuhn about 7 years ago
+#4 Updated by Matthias Kuhn over 7 years ago

 It's true, the expression engine produces a QVariant which can be of a variety of types.

 And it seems these values are stored like they are returned to the local edit buffer until being committed.
 This affects much more than the representation in the attribute table.

 Imagine a layer with an INT field